U.S. Department of State Seal

 Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy or the Consulates in Karachi or Lahore for assistance.

-Tourism: The tourism industry is unevenly regulated, and safety inspections for equipment and facilities do not commonly occur.
+Tourism: The tourism industry is unevenly regulated, and safety inspections for equipment and facilities do not regularly occur.
 Hazardous areas/activities are not always identified with appropriate signage, and staff may not be trained or certified either by the host government or by recognized authorities in the field.
 In the event of an injury, appropriate medical treatment is typically available only in/near major cities.
 First responders are generally unable to access areas outside of major cities and to provide urgent medical treatment.
-U.S. citizens are encouraged to purchase medical evacuation insurance
+U.S. citizens are encouraged to purchase medical evacuation insurance.
+See our webpage for more information on insurance providers for overseas coverage

-Furthermore, some laws are also prosecutable in the United States, regardless of local law.
+Furthermore, certain acts of U.S. citizens overseas are prosecutable as crimes in the United States even if they are not illegal under the local laws.
 For examples, see our website on crimes against minors abroad and the Department of Justice website.

 It is illegal to take pictures of certain buildings or structures, particularly sensitive places like military installations, cantonments, and nuclear sites, but the law on this subject is vague and applied inconsistently.